nelsontky/let-it-go/README.md

    - So we decided to create a [submissions portal](https://nelsontky.github.io/let-it-go-submission/) to excuse our inability to document female toilets.
      - We eventually used the submissions portal as an excuse to not document all the toilets in NUS too :new_moon_with_face: and decided to spend more time on the submissions portal to make it more polished.
      - We learnt a lot from the submissions portal too.
 A similar section as this can be found in the submission portal's [README](https://github.com/nelsontky/let-it-go-submission/blob/master/README.md).
+1. React Native
+   - While there were a lot of helpful documentation on React Native readily available online, there were issues we met along the way due to the relatively young history of React Native, resulting in numerous unexpected bugs.
+   - Bug reportings on React Native were generally crpytic in nature, for example, a simple error of not running <code>react-native link</code> ensued in a lot of [unnecessary confusion](https://i.stack.imgur.com/OmniO.png)
+   - We came to discover that many packages/modules widely available for React Native were not well maintained and had nagging issues for either iOS/Android side, leading to the us taking the wise choice of specialising for iOS only, allowing better performance and less unexpected bugs
+   - It also did not help that different modules had different integration steps with Xcode, throwing a lot of unnecessary warnings and issues that could potentially result in bugs in future.

 All in all, milestone 1 + 2 was exciting as we were just blind kids experimenting with new technologies and blundering around copying stackoverflow answers with little to no understanding.
 Slowly yet surely, we came to understand what we were actually doing and actually came up with something stable by milestone 2.
 The best way to learn is to fail, and what better way is there to learn other than by reading countless pages of documentation and stackoverflow pages till our app started working?
 Moving fast and breaking things definitely gave us a better appreciation of the technologies we employed and by the end of milestone 2, we were even good enough to help other Orbital mates fix some of the bugs in their code! :sunglasses::sunglasses::sunglasses:

 ### Milestone 3